Q: I am interested in actuarial science. Actually, I may declare the major. Where do I start?

 Q: Can you tell me how many of the students in the actuarial program have passed Exam P and Exam FM each year?

-A: As this is confidential information which is known by only the student/candidate and the actuarial societies, the department does not have access to this information.
-That is why we have designed this survey form to collect this information and hope to have an estimate.
+A: As this is confidential information that is known by only the student/candidate and the actuarial societies, the department does not have access to this information.

 Q: How many exams should I pass in order to find a job?